 Fare For All began in Minnesota in 1986 as Fare Share, part of a nationwide network of Cooperative Food Purchasing programs.
 It was run locally by Ramsey Action Program (RAP), a non-profit in St. Paul.
 RAP started Fare Share to encourage volunteerism and stretch food budgets.
 When it first began, there were twenty host sites; this number grew to over two hundred sites in a five year period!

-The program began to experience tough times in the mid 1990s due to high rental and food costs.
-In August of 2002 RAP asked Emergency Foodshelf Network (EFN) now The Food Group to take over Fare Share.
-EFN renamed the program Fare For All and in 2007, launched a new version of the program, Fare For All Express.
-This enabled customers to buy their food packages without ordering and paying in advance.
-This initiative has resulted in new growth for the program.
+The program experienced some tough times in the mid 1990’s due to high rental and food costs.
+In August of 2002 RAP asked Emergency Foodshelf Network (now The Food Group) to take over Fare Share.

 The program was renamed to “Fare for All” and in 2007, a new version of the program called Fare For All Express was created.
 This is the “stop & shop” model Fare for All still follows today.
 This model enabled customers to purchase food packages without ordering and paying in advance.
 Today, there are 38 Fare for All stop & shop locations, as well as nearly 20 pre-order, pre-pay locations!